Foot & Ankle

 Yes, physical therapy is generally safe for people with diabetes.
 Our therapists are trained to work with individuals with diabetes and can tailor treatment plans to address their specific needs and concerns.

-Contact us today at (212) 577-9313 to schedule a consultation and get started on your path to pain-free living.
+Contact us today at (212) 577-9313 to schedule a consultation and learn more about foot & ankle physical therapy in New York.

 Contact Us Today!